 The asset allocations for ONE Investment's Outcomes are detailed in the tables below.
 Rebalancing will be managed for these asset allocations as explained in this Plan.
 As asset mixes drift away from their intended target and converge on either the minimum or maximum ranges noted below, ONE Investment will rebalance the holdings to restore allocations to the intended asset mix.
 The Outcomes will also be rebalanced twice annually, as required, to ensure the allocations do not drift materially away from the intended targets.
-Note that these allocations target a maximum of 70% foreign exposure, and Canadian Bond exposure targets equal allocation to the ONE Canadian Government Bond Fund and the ONE Canadian Corporate Bond Fund.
-The ONE JIB may review and amend the investment allocations for the ONE Investment's Outcomes from time to time.
-Any changes subsequently implemented by the ONE JIB that relate allocation weights assigned or holdings included in these Outcomes may supersede the details in the tables below.
+ONE JIB may review and amend the investment allocations for the ONE Investment's Outcomes from time to time.
+Any changes subsequently implemented by ONE JIB that revise allocation weights assigned or holdings included in these Outcomes may supersede the details in the tables below.
+As appropriate, the ONE JIB may consider how to implement such changes in a pragmatic way and will give guidance on how such changes to the allocations and Outcomes should be implemented.

+Cash Outcome

-Cash Outcome % Weight
+% Weight

-Min Target Max
+Asset Class Min Target Max

+Cash 100 100 100

-ONE HISA na 100 na
+ONE HISA 100

-Total Cash 100
+Total 100

-Stable Return Outcome % Weight Duration
+Stable Return Outcome

+% Weight

-Min Target Max (Years)
+Asset Class Min Target Max

-ONE HISA 8 10 12

-Total Cash 8 10 12
+Cash 8 10 12

+ONE HISA 10

+Equity 26 30 34

 ONE Canadian Equity Fund 9

 ONE Global Equity Fund 21

-Total Equity 26 30 34
+Fixed Income 55 60 65

-ONE Canadian Government Bond Fund 9 1.6 - 3.6
+ONE Canadian Government Bond Fund 9

-ONE Canadian Corporate Bond Fund 9 3.0 - 6.9
+ONE Canadian Corporate Bond Fund 9

-ONE Global Bond Fund 42 2.0 - 6.0
+ONE Global Bond Fund 42

-Total Fixed Income 55 60 65

-Total Allocated 100
+Total 100

-ontingency Outcome % Weig Duration
+Contingency Outcome

+% Weight

-Min Target Max (Years)
+Asset Class Min Target Max

-ONE HISA

-Total Cash 0
+Equity 55 60 65

 ONE Canadian Equity Fund 18

 ONE Global Equity Fund 42

-Total Equity 55 60 65
+Fixed Income 35 40 45

-ONE Canadian Government Bond Fund 6 1.6 - 3.6
+ONE Canadian Government Bond Fund 6

-ONE Canadian Corporate Bond Fund 6 3.0 - 6.9
+ONE Canadian Corporate Bond Fund 6

-ONE Global Bond Fund 28 2.0 - 6.0
+ONE Global Bond Fund 28

-Total Fixed Income 35 40 45

-Total Allocated 100
+Total 100

-Asset Management Reserve Outcome % Weight Du Duration
+Asset Management Reserves Outcome

+% Weight

-Min Target Max (Years)
+Asset Class Min Target Max

-ONE HISA

-Total Cash 0
+Equity 88 90 92

 ONE Canadian Equity Fund 27

 ONE Global Equity Fund 63

-Total Equity 88 90 92
+Fixed Income 10 12

-ONE Canadian Government Bond Fund 1.5 1.6 - 3.6
+ONE Canadian Government Bond Fund 1.5

-ONE Canadian Corporate Bond Fund 1.5 3.0 - 6.9
+ONE Canadian Corporate Bond Fund 1.5

-ONE Global Bond Fund 7 2.0 - 6.0
+ONE Global Bond Fund 7

-Total Fixed Income 8 10 12

-Total Allocated 100
+Total 100